scikit-activeml/scikit-activeml/docs/developers_guide.rst

 Roadmap
 ~~~~~~~

-Our Roadmap is summarized in the issue `Upcoming
+Our roadmap is summarized in the issue `Upcoming
 Features <https://github.com/scikit-activeml/scikit-activeml/issues/145>`__.

 Get Started